vibbits/snpeffect/README.md

 ## Other files

-The scripts in this folder, as run using the pipeline defined in masterscript.pl, produce a lot of output files.
-Some of the intermediate output is deleted, for the sake of saving disk space; you can, if neeeded, outcomment unlink commands in masterscript.pl.
+The scripts in this folder, as run using the pipeline defined in `masterscript.pl`, produce a lot of output files.
+Some of the intermediate output is deleted, for the sake of saving disk space; you can, if neeeded, outcomment unlink commands in `masterscript.pl`.

 The masterscript routinely preserves the following intermediate and supplementary results :